tefra/xsdata/docs/examples/dataclasses-features.rst

 ====================

-By default xsdata with generate :mod:`python:dataclasses` with the default features on but you can use a :ref:`generator config <Generator Config>` to toggle almost all of them.
+By default xsdata with generate :mod:`python:dataclasses` with the default features on but you can use the cli flags or a :ref:`generator config <Generator Config>` to toggle all of them.

 .. literalinclude:: /../tests/fixtures/stripe/.xsdata.xml